What are the statutory reporting requirements and deadlines for a UK Ltd company?

 Is the accounting treatment the same as for a standard Ltd company?

-Yes; the balance sheet must show that any net profit from the profit and loss account has been retained within the business in the form of cash or purchase of assets; the profit and loss account must show all expenditure to have been restricted to non-remunerative, operational items.
+Yes; the statement of financial position must show that any net profit from the income statement has been retained within the business in the form of cash or purchase of assets; the income statement must show all expenditure to have been restricted to non-remunerative, operational items.

 Can a company limited by guarantee file micro-entity accounts?

 Is a company limited by guarantee obliged to organize an independent audit?

 No; however, given that the majority are set up for charitable purposes, or non-profit making enterprises such as property management, they invariably end up undergoing an external audit.